 - Jobs, skills and economic development

 - A greener and environmentally friendly London

 Joanne has a strong record of tackling the issues that matter to Londoners.
-Prior to her appointment as Deputy Mayor, Joanne chaired the London Assembly’s Police and Crime Committee.
+Before becoming Deputy Mayor, Joanne chaired the London Assembly’s Police and Crime Committee.
 She was at the forefront of efforts to make the capital safer and led investigations into confronting child sexual exploitation, preventing extremism in London, and boosting the diversity of the Metropolitan Police.
 She has also been a strong voice on protecting neighbourhood policing and tackling crime on London’s transport network.

 Joanne also previously chaired the Assembly’s Health & Public Services Committee.
 She led efforts to put the spotlight on vital issues including breast cancer screening, the decline of London’s public toilets and access to mental health services.
 She has also served on the Assembly’s Budget & Performance Committee.

 Joanne served as a local councillor in Enfield from 1998 to 2006.
 During this time, she chaired Enfield’s Early Years Development and Childcare Partnership and was a Director of Millfield House & Theatre.

 Before becoming an Assembly Member, Joanne also enjoyed a profession as a barrister and specialised in employment law.
 She worked as an adjudicator to the Housing Ombudsman, too, handling disputes between landlords and tenants.

 Joanne is a mother to three children.